akhhanna20/akhhanna20/README.md

 ---

-### 📚 Course Builder *(private)*
+### 📚 Course Builder AI *(private)*
-> *From idea to curriculum*
+> *From idea to curriculum.
+AI-powered application*

-A full-stack **JavaScript** application for creating, organizing, and managing online course content.
+A full-stack **JavaScript** AI-powered application for creating, organizing, and managing online course content.
 Built with a focus on clean UX and a flexible content model that lets instructors structure lessons, modules, and resources without friction.

 - **What it does:** End-to-end course creation — from outline to published curriculum
 - **Key features:** Module management, drag-and-drop lesson ordering, progress tracking